ReiGnboW86/breakbot/README.md

 # FUTURE COMMANDS

-# !break #
+# !start #

 Starts a countdown for a break.
 The # specifies how long the break should last.
 The bot will send a message saying when the break starts and how long it will last, and will send warnings when there are 2 minutes and 30 seconds remaining.

-Example: !break 5 starts a 5-minute break.
+Example: !start 5 starts a 5-minute break.

 # !stop

 Stops the current break timer.
-This command allows you to cancel the countdown and send a message that the break was stopped early.
+This command allows you to cancel the break and send a message that the break was stopped after x time.

 Example: !stop

-# !lastbreak
+# !last

 Displays information about the last break taken, such as how long the break lasted and when it ended.

-Example: !lastbreak
+Example: !last